mapfumo/mapfumo.github.io/content/posts/Building-An-IIoT-Sensor-Node-With-Embedded-Rust-And-Stm32.md

 - Industrial protocols (Modbus, OPC-UA)
 - Wireless sensor networks

 This project is a foundation, not a finish line.
+For future versions of this node, frameworks like Embassy Rust may be considered.
+Embassy provides async/await concurrency on bare-metal MCUs, which could simplify handling multiple sensors, non-blocking I2C/SPI operations, and low-power scheduling.
+For the current single-sensor design, a simple polling loop remains sufficient and predictable.

 ---